 - Retrospective requests for non-urgent studies performed without prior authorization will be denied (this does not apply to retrospective requests based on retro-eligibility).

 - Retrospective requests based on retro-eligibility will be accepted and processed if received within one year from the date of service.

 - The start date for radiology authorizations is the date the request is received at eviCore.

 - Authorizations are valid for 30 days from the date of receipt; a one-time 30-day extension is permitted.

-A webinar describing the changes to the Radiology Authorization program is available for provider use; go to www.ct.gov/husky, click “For Providers,” “Prior Authorization Webinars” from under the “Prior Authorization” menu item, then “View the webinar” or “Download the presentation slides” under the “Radiology Benefit Management Webinars” header.
+A webinar describing the changes to the Radiology Authorization program is available for provider use; go to portal.ct.gov/husky, click “For Providers,” “Prior Authorization Webinars” from under the “Prior Authorization” menu item, then “View the webinar” or “Download the presentation slides” under the “Radiology Benefit Management Webinars” header.
 If you have questions about the radiology program, please call 1.800.859.9889.

 Have you updated your information lately?
 All demographic changes for you and your practice, including additions and terminations of physicians, nurse practitioners, and physician assistants, need to be made in a timely fashion to ensure the integrity of the provider directory.
 These updates assist physicians and clinical staff, call center staff, and members when searching for or referring to a provider to access and coordinate care. . . read more

 The accuracy of your provider information may impact the payment of claims and can also affect misdirected payments, the loss of provider eligibility or the recoupment of previously paid claims.

 Any changes in address, licensure, provider specialty, certification, business name or ownership, group/clinic affiliation, and Federal Employer Identification Number (FEIN) of all National Provider Identifier (NPI)/medical providers must be communicated to DXC Technology.